One of the top challenges B2B marketers face in setting their budget is attributing marketing to revenue results.1

 To overcome this challenge, marketers should point their executives toward customer acquisition and customer value.
 Calculating customer lifetime value is the first step in making a long-term business case for your annual marketing budget and plan.

 The lifetime value of a customer is the total value, or monetary worth, of a customer’s business over the lifetime of their relationship with your company.

-While a return on marketing investment (ROMI) can be calculated on an initial customer purchase, the customer lifetime value is calculated over the life of the customer and places value on purchases made after the initial sale.
+While a return on marketing investment (ROMI) can be calculated on an initial customer purchase, the customer lifetime value is calculated over the life of the customer and places value on all purchases made including the initial sale.
 The graphic below shows how ROMI is calculated for a one time investment.

-An ROI that aligns with the customer lifetime value model takes into account all investments made to acquire and nurture customers over their lifetime and all incremental customer value generated as a result of those investments.
+A ROI that aligns with the customer lifetime value model takes into account all investments made to acquire and nurture customers over their lifetime and all incremental customer value generated as a result of those investments.